 Book: ‘Glue Ear’ by Lindsay Peer – MDA loan at Onchan Library

 The most important thing is to be aware of the problems and give loving support and understanding.
 Build up confidence and self-esteem in the child.

 Make it clear that the child’s difficulties are not his/her fault.
 Be encouraging and find things he/she is good at.

 Give plenty of praise – remember how hard dyslexic children have to try to achieve success.

-Computers play a very useful part in the teaching of dyslexic children but their contribution should not be over-estimated.
-They will not take the place of a good teacher.
+Technology plays a very useful part in the teaching of dyslexic children but its contribution should not be over-estimated.
+It will not take the place of a good teacher.